Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 You can customize the behavior of notifications.

 Starting from Cognigy 4.45, you can configure only Audio Notifications.
 Push and email notifications are moved to [Account settings](account-settings.md#notifications) and can only be controlled by administrators.
-If the administrator has not yet changed the push and email notification settings, a human agent still have the opportunity to change them in the Profile Settings.
+If the administrator has not yet changed the push and email notification settings, a human agent still has the opportunity to change them in the Profile Settings.

 ## API Access Token

 Here you can also find the user access token.
-This is used for the Live Agent API and its actions are limited by the user role.
+This is used for the Live Agent API, and its actions are limited by the user role.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-profile-settings-access-token-section.png" width="100%" alt="Live Agent Profile Access Token " />